KhosroBahrami/Advanced_Driver_Assistance_System/README.md

 For prediction, we used multiple predictions containing boundary boxes and confidence scores from 6 prediction maps of resolutions 38x38, 19x19, 10x10, 5x5, 3x3, and 1x1.

 ## Hard Negative Mining (HNM)
+To address the problem of imbalance dataset, all background samples are sorted by their predicted background scores (confidence loss) in the ascending order.
+Only the top K samples (with the top loss) are kept for proceeding to the computation of the loss.
+K is computed for each batch to to make sure ratio between foreground samples and background samples is at most 1:3.
+This leads to a faster and more stable training.

 ## Image Augmentation
+To handle variants in various object sizes and shapes, each training image is randomly sampled by one of the followings:

+- Use the original.
+- Sample a patch with IoU of 0.1, 0.3, 0.5, 0.7 or 0.9.
+- Randomly sample a patch.
+The sampled patch will have an aspect ratio between 1/2 and 2.
+Then it is resized to a fixed size and we flip one-half of the training data.
+- Color distortions.

 ## Loss function
+The loss function is the combination of localization loss (regression loss) and confidence loss (classification loss): loss = 1/N *(confidence_loss + α * localization_loss)

+where N is the number of positive match and α is the weight for the localization loss.

 ## Non Maxmimum Supression (NMS)
+In NMS, the boxes with a confidence loss threshold less than ct=0.01 and IoU less than lt=0.5 are discarded, and only the top N=200 predictions are kept.
+This ensures only the most likely predictions are retained by the network, while the more noisier ones are removed.

 ## Fine-tuning